open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 **Status**: [Deprecated](document-status.md)

-Jaeger exporter support will be removed from OpenTelemetry in December 2023.
+Jaeger exporter support will be removed from OpenTelemetry in July 2023.

 _Note: Jaeger supports the [OpenTelemetry protocol natively][jaeger_otlp] and most users should export to Jaeger using OTLP.
 These environment variables remain here